fuankarion/Vision17/Lab1-Linux/readme.md

          # check if the output from identify contains the word "gray"
          identify $im | grep -q -i gray

-         # $? gives the exit code of the last command, in this case grep, it will be zero if a coincidense was found
+         # $? gives the exit code of the last command, in this case grep, it will be zero if a match was found
          if [ $? -eq 0 ]
          then
             echo $im is gray